phloreenm/MP2-JS--CI-CoBC-FM/README.md

       - 'Passive event listeners are a new feature in the DOM spec that enable developers to opt-in to better scroll performance by eliminating the need for scrolling to block on touch and wheel event listeners.
 Developers can annotate touch and wheel listeners with {passive: true} to indicate that they will never invoke preventDefault.
 This feature shipped in Chrome 51, Firefox 49 and landed in WebKit.'
 [Source](https://github.com/WICG/EventListenerOptions/blob/gh-pages/explainer.md)
       - Issue discussed [here](https://issuetracker.google.com/issues/63211698?pli=1).
 It looks Google Maps JavaScript API version 3 generates these warnings.
 Google Chrome is warning about violations that Google Maps JavaScript API generates [Source](https://stackoverflow.com/questions/39152877/consider-marking-event-handler-as-passive-to-make-the-page-more-responsive)
     - Solution:
-      - the process to solve this issue is described [here](https://github.com/WICG/EventListenerOptions/blob/gh-pages/explainer.md).
+      - the  issue is discussed [here](https://github.com/WICG/EventListenerOptions/blob/gh-pages/explainer.md).
 Since the error come from the Google Maps JavaScript API 3, I couldn't find a way to solve this issue.
   - GoogleStreet & Google 360 warning: Device orientation events are blocked by permissions policy:
     - ``` The deviceorientation events are blocked by permissions policy.
 See https://github.com/w3c/webappsec-permissions-policy/blob/master/features.md#sensor-features ```
     - Cause: warning